je-nunez/Querying_NYC_Single_Line_Street_Base/README.md

-(The `WKT-geometry` argument, if given, must be in the `WGS 84` -`EPSG:4326`- coordinates-system, and the resulting shapefile with the filtered segments, if requested, will be also in this coordinate system -and same schema of feature-types as the original ETL of the NYC LION single-line street segments db.)
+(The `WKT-geometry` argument, if given, must be in the `WGS 84` -`EPSG:4326`- coordinates-system, and the resulting shapefile with the filtered segments, if requested, will be also in this coordinate system -with same schema of feature-types as the original ETL of the NYC LION single-line street segments db.)

-(`filter_NYC_LION_street_intersections.scala` could also apply a regular-expression filter on the `street` name of the LION db, but this doesn't seem necessary for these purposes yet.)
+(`filter_NYC_LION_street_intersections.scala` could also apply a regular-expression filter on the `street` name of the LION db, but this doesn't seem necessary for these purposes yet.
+Another filtering condition can be according to the length of the NYC LION street segment -using the `getLength()` method for the `JTS geometry` of the street segment-, and this filtering could be more useful.)